Fadeela7/Web-Pages/README.md

-# Web Pages Using HTML, CSS & JavaScript
+# Static Web Pages Using HTML, CSS & JavaScript

 ## 📌 Overview
 This repository contains a collection of web pages created using **HTML**, **CSS**, and **JavaScript**.